 Future sales of a substantial amount of our common stock in the public market following this offering, or the perception that such sales could occur, could adversely affect the market price of our common stock.
-Upon completion of this offering, we expect to have outstanding shares of our common stock (or shares if the underwriters exercise their option to purchase additional shares in full), which numbers are based upon the midpoint of the price range set forth on the cover page of this prospectus.
-Beginning approximately 180 days after completion of this offering, except for any shares acquired by our "affiliates," as that term is defined in cannot predict the effect that future sales made under Rule 144, Rule 701 or otherwise will have on the market price of our common stock.
+Upon completion of this offering, we will have outstanding shares of our common stock (or shares if the underwriters exercise their option to purchase additional shares in full).
+Beginning approximately 180 days after completion of this offering, except for any shares acquired by our "affiliates," as that term is defined in Rule 144 under the Securities Act, any of these shares may be resold immediately in the public market.
+We cannot predict the effect that future sales made under Rule 144, Rule 701 or otherwise will have on the market price of our common stock.